fyne-io/fyne-cross-images/README.md

 # Fyne Cross Images

-fyne-cross is a simple tool to cross compile and create distribution packages for [Fyne](https://fyne.io) applications using docker images that include Linux, the MinGW compiler for Windows, FreeBSD, and a macOS SDK, along with the Fyne requirements.
+fyne-cross is a simple tool to cross compile and create distribution packages for [Fyne](https://fyne.io) applications using docker images that include Linux, Windows, FreeBSD, and a macOS SDK, along with the Fyne requirements.

 This project provides the docker images required by fyne-cross to cross compile.